ignabelitzky/statistic-calculator/README.md

 * Upper Quartile

 ## Getting Started
-To compile the Static Calculator you should open the CMakeList.txt file with QT Creator and now you can build the app and run on your Linux machine.
+To compile the Statistic Calculator you should open the CMakeList.txt file with QT Creator and now you can build the app and run on your Linux machine.

 ### Input/Output of the data/calculations
 * The data can be entered manually or via a space-separated numbers file.